 The Group's employees in its Berlin office undertake research and development of Visage Imaging products worldwide as well as sales, marketing and service/support functions for the Group's European operations.
-Revenue from our European operations decreased by 58.2% from last year, in line with expectations, due to a large capital sale to a German government hospital in the prior year not being repeated in the current year.
+Revenue from our European operations increased by 33.2% from the previous year.